-Years ago, I created this fraction war card game to give my math concepts students practice comparing fractions by finding common denominators.
+Enhance fraction skills with an engaging fraction war card game!
+This game will give your students plenty of practice comparing fractions by finding common denominators.

 How to Play War